SegFaulty/RestInCloud/README.md

 ## Help

+### Api Overview

+#### Show Help

+    GET /
+    GET /?help

+#### File:

+    PUT  /filename              # backup/upload a file
+    POST /filename              # refresh file if exists GET  /filename              # restore/download a file
+    GET  /filename?check        # check exists, replicas, freshness, size of the file GET  /filename?list         # list all versions of the file DELETE /filename            # delete a selected or all version of the file

+#### Server Management

+    GET  /?list                 # list all files on this server GET  /?info                 # show server info
+    GET  /?health               # show cluster health

+    POST /?addServer            # add a remote server to server (internal for cluster management) POST /?removeServer         # remove a server from connected server (internal for cluster management) POST /?joinCluster          # add the server to existing cluster POST /?leaveCluster         # leave a cluster
+    POST /?removeFromCluster    # drop a other server out of cluster

+### Api Details

  * GET http://ric1.server/?help - show this help
  * GET http://ric1.server/?list - list all files ... &pattern=~regEx~i&limit=100&start=100&showDeleted=1 (ordered by random!)
  * GET http://ric1.server/?listDetails -  list all files with details - parameters like ?list